gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ```
 $ ansible-playbook p5-xrcmd.yml --syntax-check
-$ ansible-playbook p5-xrcmd.yml
+$ ansible-playbook p5-xrcmd.yml -v
 ```

 ### Conclusion
+- In this section you used the xr_command module to collect and display command output from an XR router.
 - Review the section and discuss if you have any questions.

 ### Optional exercise
-> - This section is given as a filler if you are ahead of schedule.
-Do not attempt this if you are on par or slower.
+> - Do this section if you are ahead of schedule, else skip and come back later.
 > - This lab will be available for you to work for a few days after Cisco Live.
 You have the option of doing this later as well.
 > - Write a playbook to meet the below requirements:
 >   - Collect output of route summary from both IOS and XR routers